 Solve million dollar heists, decode secret service missions, and navigate through prison passageways.
 You have one hour!

 Sound like fun????
 I had heard from many friends how much fun Escape Games were, but I didn’t really understand the concept until I went to my very first Escape Game.
 You definitely have to try it to get the full understanding of what’s involved.
 Once you try your hand at one, I promise you will want to go back again.

 We went to our very first Escape Game as a family.
 All 6 of us.
 My husband, myself, and our four kids, ages 16, 14, 11, and 9, headed to The Escape Game in downtown Nashville.
 It was our first time for all of us, so we really had no idea what to expect.
 I had read reviews from friends, the older kids had friends that had been, the younger kids had no idea what to expect.
 I knew that everyone would enjoy it.
 We got so much more out of it than an hour of fun.
 We made memories.
 The kids had to work together as a team to figure out how to reach our goal and “escape”.

-There were no video games or phones needed for our adventure.
+There were no video games or phones needed for our adventure, but I did miss my Klik her games.
 In fact, all phones were put in moms purse and left locked in a room for the….entire…game!
 And, not once during the entire adventure did anyone ask for their phone.
 There was no Snapchat photos taken, no text messages received, no headphones were blaring.
 We had real, interactive, family fun.

 How It Works

 Before making our reservation, I scoured the website to see which room our family would enjoy.
 After emailing them, the employee we spoke with recommended a room that would be perfect for our kids ages.
 I was glad for the expert opinion, since this was my first time going to a room, I didn’t even think about the difficulty for the younger two kids.